uyuni-project/uyuni-rfc/accepted/00000-snap-package-support.md

 Click the Sync button to initiate repository synchronization.

-For Snap support, we follow a similar logic.
+For Snap support, i want to  follow a similar logic.
 However, installing a Snap package requires not just a binary file (.snap), but also three associated assertion files:

 snap-revision.assert